 To facilitate physical distancing, we will be staggering start and end times and adding additional entry and exit points to campus.
 All students will enter and exit through their cohort's designated gate and will follow a specified path to their respective classrooms.
 On the sidewalk outside the gates, we have markers designating six feet of distance should a line form to enter.
 Within the school, we will be designating staircases as a one-way only and will be using the schedule to limit the number of cohorts that need to leave their respective rooms at any given time.
 We will be limiting the number of people that can be in the elevator to two and bathrooms to two to three (depending on the size of the bathroom and number of stalls).
 We have squares inside campus that denote six feet distance and will be placing directional signage on floors to indicate traffic flow.
-At lunch, cohorts will eat together, outside whenever possible; our older students ate outdoors pre-pandemic and now will do so sitting on marked, physically distant spots on lunch benches, facing the same direction.
+At lunch, cohorts will eat together, either inside at their desks for a "listening lunch," or outside whenever possible; our older students ate outdoors pre-pandemic and now will do so sitting on marked, physically distant spots on lunch benches, facing the same direction.